LatinScribe/siloam-public/README.md

 ./run.sh
 ```

+> [!NOTE]
-> _Note:_ If you wish to run the app in "developer" mode for testing and development purposes, please use the developer.sh file instead of run.sh
+> If you wish to run the app in "developer" mode for testing and development purposes, please use the developer.sh file instead of run.sh

-Common errors:
+> [!TIP]
-- If you get: "bash script sh cannot execute required file not found": This is likely because the text editor you opened the files with has changed the CRLF line endings.
-You should run "dos2unix script" where script is replaced with the relevant script name.
+> If you encounter the error `"bash script sh cannot execute required file not found"` or `"bad interpreter"`, your text editor may have changed the script's line endings to CRLF.
+Run `dos2unix script` (replace `script` with the relevant filename) to fix this.

 #### Method 2.
 Manual